romuro-pauliv/Introduction-to-Assembly/Part II - Computer Organization/a6 - Simplifying Logical Expressions.md

 > Table 2.2 - Boolean Laws
 ---

 Do you know if this is the final simplified form?
 This is the hard part in applying algebraic manipulation (in addition to the inherent problem of which rule should be applied).
 This method difinitely requires good intuition, which often implies that one needs experience to know if the final form has been derived.
 In our example, the expression can be further simplified.
+We start be rewriting the original logical expression by repeating the term $A B C$ twice and then simplifying the expression as shown below.
+Knowing $Majority Function = F_{m}$:

+$$ F_{m} = \bar{A}BC + A\bar{B}C + AB\bar{C} + ABC +\underbrace{ABC + ABC}_\text{added extra} $$

+$$ F_{m} = \underbrace{\bar{A}BC + ABC}_\text{BC} + \underbrace{A\bar{B}C + ABC}_\text{AC} + \underbrace{AB\bar{C} + ABC}_\text{AB} $$

+$$ F_{m} = BC + AC + AB $$

+This is the final expression.
+In the next section, we show a simpler method to dirive this expression.
+Figure 2.5 shows an implementation of this logical expression.

+We can see the benefits of implementing the simplified logical expressions by comparing this implementation with the one shown in Figure 2.3.
+The simplified version reduces not only the gate count but also the gate complexity.

+### Karnaugh Map Method

+This a graphical method and is suitable for simplifying logical expressions with a small number of Boolean variables (typically six of less).
+It provides a straightforward method to derive minimal sum-of-products expressions.
+This method is preferred to the algebraic method as it takes the guesswork out of the simplification process.
+For example, in the previous majority function example, it was not straughtforward to guess that we have to duplicate the term $ABC$ twice in order to get the final logical expression.